blankenshipg17/ISPel-content-web-applications/web-apps/software_design_and_javaScript/file8/index.md

 ## JavaScript: Scoping

 * JavaScript has function-level scope.
-Different from C: block-level scope.
+Different from C: block-level scope (use slides from here).
 * Demo

 function test(){